Rifle discharge kills California man hunting in Washakie County - NewsBreak

 Rifle discharge kills California man hunting in Washakie County

-CASPER, Wyo. — A California man has died as the result of an accidental rifle discharge while elk hunting with his son in Washakie County, authorities said.
-The joint release by Washakie County Sheriff’s Office and Worland Police Department on social media said that 63-year-old Ron Blank and his son Dan Blank, of Texas, were hunting off the top of Smilo/Sand Draw Road east of Ten Sleep on Wednesday, October 6.oilcity.news
+CASPER, Wyo –- A California man has died as the result of an accidental rifle discharge while elk hunting with his son in Washakie County, authorities said.
+The joint release by Washakie County Sheriff’s Office and Worland Police Department on social media said that 63-year-old Ron Blank and his son Dan Blank, of Texas, were hunting off the top of Smilo/Sand Draw Road east of Ten Sleep on Wednesday, October 6.capcity.news

 Comments / 0